• Skip to primary navigation

 Top Tip

 Try to use a freshly made paste of mustard seed and coconut along with a good quality Ilish mach to get the ultimate taste.
-Last but not the least, SAY NO TO KHOKA ILISH.
+Last but not least, SAY NO TO KHOKA ILISH.

 Is it unethical to use Khoka Ilish?